aatwi/Poker-Hands-Ranking-Kata/README.md

 ## License

-`Kata-PokerHand` and the accompanying materials are made available under the terms of the [MIT License](LICENSE.md) which accompanies this distribution, and is available at the [Open Source site](https://opensource.org/licenses/MIT)
+`Poker-Hands-Ranking-Kata` and the accompanying materials are made available under the terms of the [MIT License](LICENSE.md) which accompanies this distribution, and is available at the [Open Source site](https://opensource.org/licenses/MIT)